billstclair/elm-localstorage/README.md

-Published as the [billstclair/elm-localstorage](http://package.elm-lang.org/packages/billstclair/elm-localstorage/latest) package at elm-lang.org
+Published as the [billstclair/elm-localstorage package](http://package.elm-lang.org/packages/billstclair/elm-localstorage/latest) at elm-lang.org

-This module is built on top of the [billstclair/elm-port-funnel](http://package.elm-lang.org/packages/billstclair/elm-port-funnel/latest) package, so it can share two ports with other port funnel modules.
-It requires Elm 0.19.

 I've built many projects that use JavaScript's `localStorage` mechanism for persistent storage.
 Enough to know the features I need.
 This package makes that experience available to the community.